LiliRestrepo/NetflixTwitter/README.md

 # Our Research
 We started by pulling data from the latest 7 days of Twitter activity.
 Looking for tweets that mentioned netflix and the top 10 shows on the platform.
 Following up. we saved the data in CSV files, we needed a backup in case we had a problem.

-## Statistical Analysis
+## Statistical and Predictive Analysis
-The following statistical models were used in order to continue with our analysis:
+For uncovering patterns and trends, make predictions and test our hypothesis, the following statistical and predictive models were used in our analysis:

 * Logistic Regresion
 * Logistic Model
 * CTree